0xPolygon/fx-portal/README.md

 **Warning:** Code is not audited.

+### What is Fx bridge (fx-portal)?

+It's Meta bridge.
+This bridge allows any type of state sync without mapping.

+**What about PoS portal?**

+PoS Portal is another bridge but it works only for few ERC standards and requires mappings.
+It is more developer friendly, allows customization without much headache.

+While Fx-portal focuses on permissionless-ness and flexibility.
+A deverloper might have to write more code but more customizatable than PoS Portal.
+Requires no mapping.

+**Can I built my own bridge?**

+Yes.
+You can check docs here: https://docs.matic.network/docs/develop/l1-l2-communication/ethereum-to-matic and https://docs.matic.network/docs/develop/l1-l2-communication/matic-to-ethereum

 ### What is FxChild and FxRoot?

-`FxChild` and `FxRoot` are main contracts on which mapping-less bridge works.
+`FxChild` (FxChild.sol)  and `FxRoot` (FxRoot.sol) are main contracts on which mapping-less bridge works.
 It calls and passes data to user-defined methods on another chain without mapping.

 **Mumbai**